ajie-eriksholm/Eardrum-segmentation/README.md

 Physical field of view: 51.2 mm × 51.2 mm × 51.2 mm
 ```

-To ensure a consistent anatomical orientation across the dataset, the left-ear crop is mirrored so that both ears share the same coordinate convention.
+To ensure a consistent anatomical orientation across the dataset, the left-ear crop is mirrored so that both ears follow the same coordinate convention.

 ---